 When one spends a day at the zoo, they may expect a little excitement, a little curiosity, and an awesome chance to see some of wildlife's most vibrant, odd, and fascinating creatures.
 What you don't expect is to fall into the pit of a lion's den and have your clothes and body parts ripped to shreds.
-Although you're likely in the vast majority that has never had the unfortunate luck of experiencing such a high-stakes standoff against nature's greatest predators, there are some who have not been so fortunate.
+Although you're likely among the vast majority that has never had the unfortunate luck of experiencing such a high-stakes standoff against nature's greatest predators, there are some who have not been so fortunate.
 Zoo tragedies make crazy news stories because they're actually so rare.
 But even some of the most experienced wildlife trainers, biologists, and veterinarians have had some very, VERY bad things happen to them at the zoo.

 If you want to get up close and personal with Binky, then be prepared to face the consequences.
 After attacking Kathryn Warburton, an Australian tourist visiting an Alaskan zoo, Binky achieved unprecedented fame.
-Warbuton had jumped a few railings to take a better photograph of the polar bear, but Binky didn't seem to like the flash.
-Binky stuck his face through the railings and chomped down on Warbuton, breaking her leg.
+Warburton had jumped a few railings to take a better photograph of the polar bear, but Binky didn't seem to like the flash.
+Binky stuck his face through the railings and chomped down on Warburton, breaking her leg.

-While spending a day at the Pittsburgh Zoo, two year-old Maddox Derkosh got too close to the railing's edge of an African Wild Dog exhibit.
+While spending a day at the Pittsburgh Zoo, 2-year-old Maddox Derkosh got too close to the railing's edge of an African wild dog exhibit.
 The toddler fell over into the netted area of the enclosure and was immediately attacked by a group of canines.
-Derkosh's parents looked on in terror as their son was mauled to death by the animals.
+Derkosh's parents looked on in terror as their son was mauled by the animals.